1. What is OPT?

 Step 1: You begin the process by submitting an OPT Academic Advisor’s form to the ISSS office.
 It may take 7-10 business days (approximately 2 weeks) for us to issue your new I-20 endorsed for OPT.
 You will receive an email when your updated I-20 is ready.

 You will need to gather all necessary documents (see your OPT checklist) for the application packet.
-You can come to Employment Walk-In Hours or set up an appointment if you would like an advisor to look over your OPT application before you mail it.
+You can come to Advising Walk-In Hours with your completed application packet if you would like an advisor to look over your OPT application before you mail it.

 Step 2: Mail your complete OPT application to the appropriate USCIS Lockbox Facility with jurisdiction over the location of your residence (see the directions “Where to mail your OPT Application”)

 A. To one of the USCIS Lockbox Facilities located throughout the United States that has jurisdiction over your residence.
 “Your residence” is defined as the current U.S. address you indicated on the I-765 Form.

 Q. What should I put as the start date for OPT?

 A. That depends on your plans.Your requested OPT start date must be no later than 60 days following your program completion date.

 Q. What is the deadline for sending in my application to USCIS Lockbox Facility?